ThibautGery/ThibautGery.github.io/_drafts/2017-02-13-elm-first-impression.md

 tests : Test
 tests =
-    describe "The Player module"
     [ describe "deletePlayer"
         [ test "should remove no player if not in list" <|
             \() ->
                 let
                     actual = deletePlayer "3" players
                 in
                     Expect.equalLists actual players
 ```

-I have found too limitation:
+I have found too limitations:

 * the tooling is not optimized: there is two `elm-package.json` one for the tests and one the application, the tests need the dependencies of the tested function, so you have to duplicate most of your dependencies.
 * I still need to figure how to test the function using pattern command to share a state like the following snippet